David Villar Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Mets pitching staff ranks 19th in the league.
+- The 8.5 strikeouts per nine innings compiled by the Mets pitching staff ranks 20th in the league.

-- Mets pitchers combine to allow 30 total home runs at a clip of 1.5 per game (third-most in baseball).
+- Mets pitchers combine to surrender the fourth-most home runs in baseball (30 total, 1.5 per game).

-- Lucchesi will start for the Mets, his first of the season.
+- Peterson makes the start for the Mets, his fifth of the season.
+He is 1-2 with a 6.10 ERA and 22 strikeouts in 20 2/3 innings pitched.

-- The 29-year-old lefty makes his season debut and pitches for the first time in more than a year.
+- His most recent time out came on Tuesday against the Los Angeles Dodgers, when the lefty went six innings, surrendering six earned runs while giving up seven hits.

+- The 27-year-old has put up an ERA of 6.10, with 9.6 strikeouts per nine innings, in four games this season.
+Opponents have a .313 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.